 Check for Tread Depth

-The best way to know if it’s time to buy new tires for your vehicle is to have them inspected by a trained professional, but there are many ways to check them yourself.
-To meet legal safety standards, a tire’s tread needs to be at least 2/32” deep.
-If the tires do not meet the 2/32” standard or are close to not meeting it, you should replace your tires.
+The best way to know if it’s time to buy new tires for your vehicle is to have them inspected by a professional, but there are ways to check them yourself.
+To meet legal safety standards in the U.S., a tire’s tread needs to be at least 2/32” deep.
+If the tires do not meet the 2/32” standard or are approaching not meeting it, you should replace your tires.
 Tires should also be free of sidewall damage and irregular wear for optimal performance and safety.
 It’s also a good idea to learn what types of damage can be repaired vs. replaced so that you can safely extend the life of your tires.

 The Penny Test

-You can also use the Penny Test to check your tire tread by assessing multiple areas of each tire.
+You can also use the Penny Test to check your tire tread.
 This test can be performed in your own driveway in just a few minutes.

 The idea of the penny test is to check whether you’ve hit the 2/32” threshold.
 Here’s how it works:

-- Place a penny between the treads of your tire.
+- Place a penny in the tread of your tire.

 - Turn the penny so that Lincoln’s head points down into the tread.

 - See if the top of Lincoln’s head “disappears.”
-If it does, your tread is still above 2/32”.
+If it does, your tread is still above 2/32” and you're good to go.
 If you can see his entire head, it may be time to replace the tire because your tread is no longer deep enough.

-Consistent wear around the whole tire is normal, but uneven tread wear could be a sign of improper inflation, wheel misalignment, or a variety of other things.
+Consistent wear around the whole tire is normal.
+Uneven tread wear could be a sign of improper inflation, wheel misalignment, or a variety of other things.
 If you see uneven tread wear, you should have a technician inspect your vehicle.

 If your tires pass these tests, you may not need to buy new tires just yet.
 It’s a good idea to reassess the tread every few thousand miles, or once a month, and even more often if you’re putting a lot of wear on your vehicle or driving long distances.